portapps/oracle-jdk-portable/README.md

 ## Notice of Non-Affiliation and Disclaimer

-Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Oracle, or any of its subsidiaries or its affiliates.
-The official Oracle website can be found at https://www.oracle.com.
+Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Oracle™, or any of its subsidiaries or its affiliates.

+The official Oracle™ website can be found at https://www.oracle.com.

-The name Oracle® as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+The name Oracle™ as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## About

-Oracle JDK portable app made with 🚀 [Portapps](https://portapps.io).<br />
+Oracle™ JDK portable app made with 🚀 [Portapps](https://portapps.io).<br />
 Documentation and downloads can be found on https://portapps.io/app/oracle-jdk-portable/

 ## How can I help ?